Mediation information assessment meeting MIAMS

 What happens at a Mediation Information Assessment Meeting?

-Our mediators are fully qualified to conduct MIAMS meetings which are recognised by the courts as being compliant with this requirement.
-Our mediators will make sure that meetings are conducted in a safe space and in an appropriate fashion.
-We will set up an initial meeting to make sure that you are happy with the mediation process before undertaking the actual mediation sessions.
+Our mediators are fully qualified to conduct MIAM meetings which are recognised by the courts as being compliant with this requirement.
+Our mediators will make sure that meetings are conducted in a safe space and appropriate for every clients individual needs.
+We will first set up an initial meeting to make sure that you are happy with the mediation process(MIAM) before undertaking the mediation sessions.

 Court application form for child and financial matters – Do i still need a MIAM?

-An exemption can be completed in the following circumstances:-
+A MIAM exemption can be completed in the following circumstances:-

 – Where the mediator is happy that mediation is not suitable because the other party in the dispute is not willing to attend a MIAM meeting.